 where p is the teacher-pupil ratio and φ_p is the elasticity of the quality of education with respect to the teacher-pupil ratio.
 As in Caselli (2005), we assume that $\phi_p = 0.5$.
 For each country, we focus on the teacher-pupil ratio in the year when the average worker attended school.
-To obtain this year, we estimate the age of the average worker using data from

-LABORSTA, the data set of the International Labor Organization (ILO).
-Then we assume that children start primary school at the age of 6.
+To obtain this year, we estimate the age of the average worker using data from LABORSTA, the dataset of the International Labor Organization (ILO).19 Then we assume that children start primary school at the age of 6.
 To obtain the measure of the quality of education corresponding to year t, we use the observation for the primary teacher-pupil ratio in year t - age + 6.

 Figure 9 presents the results for relative TFP in Latin America when we adjust human capital for the quality of education.
-Since the quality of education in Latin America was lower than in the United States throughout the period, this measure of Latin America relative TFP is higher than in our baseline case in every year.20
+Since the quality of education in Latin America was lower than in the US throught the period, this measure of Latin America relative TFP is higher than in our baseline case in every year.20 Specifically, between 1960 and 1980, the relative mean and median Latin America TFP were 89% and 86%, respectively.
+The teacher-pupil ratio increased over time in both Latin America and the US, but faster in the latter, which implies that the quality of education in Latin America relative to the US decreased over time.
+This in turn results in a smaller decline of Latin America relative TFP in comparison to our benchmark.21 In 2007, mean and median Latin America TFP were equal to 67% and